Description length of canonical and microcanonical models: The Minimum Description Length principle

 \section{The Minimum Description Length principle}

-The MDL principle embodies the idea that the best model to describe a given dataset is the one providing the shortest description of it.
+The MDL principle embodies the idea that the best model to describe a given dataset is the one providing the shortest description.
 We now introduce the basic formalism by focusing on the discrete data $\bm{x}\in\mathcal{X}$, where $\mathcal{X}$ represents the space of all possible samples of fixed size $V$.
-A parametric statistical model $\mathcal{M}$ consists of a family of probability distributions sharing the same functional form, i.e.
+A parametric statistical model $\mathcal{M}$ consists of a family of probability distributions sharing the same functional form, i.e.,

 where $\bm{\theta}$ is the vector of parameters whose values lie in the set $\Theta$.